Cripple Creek (folk song): Lyrics

 When Cecil Sharp collected folksongs in the Appalachian Mountains in 1917 he found two versions of "Cripple Creek", one from Lizzie Abner of Oneida, Kentucky and another from Alice Wilson of Pineville, Kentucky, a variant which begins "Buck Creek Girls, don't you want to go to Somerset?"

 Recordings

-The first recording was in 1924 by Sam Jones, also known as Stovepipe No. 1, a black one-man-band.
+The first recording was in 1924 by Sam Jones (also known as Stovepipe No. 1), a black one-man-band.
 The Skillet Lickers recorded the song later in the same year.
 Luther Strong was recorded in 1937 by the Library of Congress singing the song.

-Buffy Sainte-Marie recorded "Cripple Creek" on her 1964 Album It's My Way!
+Buffy Sainte-Marie recorded "Cripple Creek" for her 1964 album It's My Way!

+Tony Saletan performed a banjo instrumental of "Cripple Creek" on Episode 27 (December 16, 1969) of the first season of Sesame Street to accompany a limberjack demonstration.

-Leo Kottke performed a fingerpicked acoustic guitar arrangement on his 1971 long player Mudlark.
+Leo Kottke performed a fingerpicked acoustic guitar arrangement on his 1971 album Mudlark.